EN | CZ

 GPS receiver module

-The C2-9000 cameras can be equipped with an optional GPS receiver module, which allows very precise timing of the exposure times.
+The C2 cameras, both global-shutter and rolling-shutter variants, can be equipped with an optional GPS receiver module, which allows very precise timing of the exposure times.
 Geographic location data are also available to the control software through specific commands.

 The used GPS receiver is compatible with GPS, GLONASS, Galileo and BeiDou satellites.